Riffa: West Riffa

 West Riffa is predominantly a residential area.
 Most of the ruling family, ministers and business investors live in West Riffa.
-King Hamad bin Isa Al Khalifa of Bahrain lives there, as well as the Prime Minister, Sheikh Khalifa bin Salman Al Khalifa.
+King Hamad bin Isa Al Khalifa of Bahrain lives there, as well as the former prime minister, Sheikh Khalifa bin Salman Al Khalifa who died in 2020.
 Riffa's famous clock tower is located in the centre of West Riffa.
+The majority of West Riffa's population is Sunni, unlike East Riffa which houses a more proportionally mixed Shia-Sunni population along with expats.

 West Riffa also has various landmarks including the Riffa Palace, where the former rulers of Bahrain, Sheikh Salman bin Hamad and Shaikh Isa bin Salman Al Khalifa lived.
 West Riffa also is home to well-known springs, Al Hunaynya and Umm Ghwayfa, once considered to be Bahrain's purest and finest water.
+West Riffa is also home to one of the city's most iconic buildings known as the clock tower, as well as the Riffa Fort, which is also known as Sheikh Salman Bin Ahmad Al Fateh Fort.